Grab Ray-Ban and Oakley Sunglasses for up to 70% Off Today

-It's nearly time to bust out the shades and if you're looking for a sweet deal on a pair of designer specs, Woot.com has a sprawling sale on sunglasses including Ray-Ban, Oakley and Rebecca Minkoff eyewear.
+It's nearly time to bust out the shades.
+If you're looking for a sweet deal on a pair of designer specs, Woot.com has a sprawling sale on sunglasses, including Ray-Ban, Oakley and Rebecca Minkoff eyewear.
 Some pairs are down as much as 70% and include free shipping for Amazon Prime members.

 Ray-Ban thick aviators are unquestionably cool and they're more than half off right now.